ome/omero-documentation/contributing/ansible-development.rst

 - the MAJOR version must be incremented when incompatible API changes are made,
 - the MINOR version must be incremented when functionality is added in a backwards-compatible manner, and
-- the PATCH version must be incremented when you backwards-compatible bug fixes are made.
+- the PATCH version must be incremented when backwards-compatible bug fixes are made.

 Final releases must be tagged with a tag matching the version i.e.
-`MAJOR.MINOR.PATCH` with no prefix for integration with Galaxy.
+`MAJOR.MINOR.PATCH` with no prefix.

 Development releases or pre-releases must follow the PEP440_ scheme e.g.
-`MAJOR.MINOR.PATCH.dev1`, `MAJOR.MINOR.PATCHa1` `MAJOR.MINOR.PATHrc1`.
+`MAJOR.MINOR.PATCH.dev1`, `MAJOR.MINOR.PATCHa1` `MAJOR.MINOR.PATCHrc1`.

 Testing and Continuous Integration
 ----------------------------------